vg-json-data/sm-json-data/strats.md

 - _comeInSpinning_: This indicates that Samus come in with a spin jump through the doorway with speed in a certain range.
 - _comeInBlueSpinning_: This indicates that Samus come in with a spin jump through the doorway while having blue speed.
 - _comeInWithStoredFallSpeed_: This indicates that Samus must enter the room with fall speed stored, and is able to clip through a floor with a Moonfall.
+- _comeInWithIFrames_: This indicates that Samus must enter the room with a minimum number of i-frames, without assuming a specific movement state.
+- _comeInWithDamageBoost_: This indicates that Samus must damage boost through the transition, starting from the doorway.
 - _comeInWithRMode_: This indicates that Samus must obtain R-mode while coming through this door.
 - _comeInWithGMode_: This indicates that Samus must have or obtain G-mode (direct or indirect) while coming through this door.
 - _comeInWithXMode_: This indicates that Samus must obtain X-mode while coming through this door.